emb417/vpc-next/README.md

 ### Docker

-- [Docker](https://www.docker.com/) - Docker is a platform for building and running applications using containers.
-Docker is a platform for building and running applications using containers.
+- [Docker](https://docs.docker.com/get-started/) - Docker is a platform for building and running applications using containers.